mard4/algorithms_and_ds/README.md

-# algorithms_and_ds
+# Data Structures and Algorithms resources

+I created this repository to share the notebooks I made while studying Data Structures and Algorithms at Università di Trento.

+I'm using Agarwal book for the theory while the Grookins book to get the algorithms intuition, atm I'm not integrating slides from the professor.

 ## Prerequisites
-- Jupyter Notebook
-- Jupyter extension on Visual studio Code
+- <b>Mandatory</b>: Jupyter Notebook or Jupyter extension on Visual studio Code
+- <b>Recommended</b>: Install Git to get updates daily.
+Clone the repository and run "git fetch" periodicaly

-## Folders
+## Structure
 - notes (ipynb files in the main folder) these are the notes
 - books: containing the books I have used for the notebooks
 - img: containing all the images in the notebooks (not useful)